tomas-fryza/vhdl-labs/lab1-gates/README.md

    * `f_and`, `out`
    * `f_or`, `out`

-   Get inspired by [Example of basic gates](https://www.edaplayground.com/x/5L92) from EDA Playground, complete the `architecture`, add new simulation source file `tb_demorgan.vhd`, and verify all three functions in Vivado simulator.
+   Get inspired by [Example of basic gates](https://www.edaplayground.com/x/5L92) from EDA Playground, complete the `architecture`, add new simulation source file `demorgan_tb.vhd`, and verify all three functions in Vivado simulator.

 3. Use **Flow > Open Elaborated design** and see the schematic after RTL analysis.